 I'm an experienced producer and accomplished composer, not limited by stylistic boundaries.
 I can write for you music in almost any style, or help you develop your ideas into fully completed pieces.
 I can add instrumental tracks and electronic sound design to turn a basic arrangement into an audio treat.

 I trained in composition and arranging at Dartington College of Arts and Berklee College of Music, and I am a trained music teacher.
 I offer music production, composition, song writing, arranging, sound design and recording of instrumental tracks.
 I play guitar, bass and keyboard and dabble with the accordion.
-My home studio is based around a trusty old MacBook running ProTools and Reason.
+My home studio is based around a MacBook running ProTools and Reason.
 I also run Studio One on a PC.

 Click the 'Contact' above to get in touch.
 Looking forward to hearing from you.